 About Protopia.ink

-This internet site aims to be a third way portal to Protopia, the island of achievability, where writing fuses with concepts and ideas.
-With the polarisation now going on in the world, how are we ever to meet in the middle, and get along, even in this 'progressiveness' of today, which appears to work in tandem with regressiveness, let alone in a future filled with robots?
-The site started with aspirations to be the new digital 'Granta' of optimistic futuristic fiction and non-fiction, and now brings in the idea of fusing protopian writing (again, think digital, futuristic'Granta' meets digital 'Wired') with active protopian builders, digital inventors, and live protopian communities, in the hope that a synergistic smelting will result.
-Once the site is up and running in full, interviews, reviews and group video conferences will provide a significant proportion of the content, covering new fiction, new non-fiction, and real-life web communities and such like as they develop.
-The language of protopian visions needs to be honed and forged in a crucible of both thought and action, where doers and entrepreneurs join with thinkers and writers to create stronger prototypes.
-Here we curate stories, ideas and media that reflect the evolving landscape of tomorrow.
+This internet site fervently aims to be the third way portal to Protopia, the island of achievability, where writing fuses with concepts and ideas.
+With the polarisation now going on in the world, how are we ever to meet in the middle, and get along, even in today's 'progressiveness' (whether populist or liberal 'progressiveness'), which so often appears to work in tandem with regressiveness, let alone exist in harmony in a future filled with robots?
+The site started with aspirations to be the new digital 'Granta' of the futuristic, optimistic fiction and non-fiction of the near-future, or the not-too-far-into-the-future (so not 'pure' science fiction), and now brings in the idea of fusing protopian writing (again, think digital, optimistic, futuristic 'Granta' meets digital 'Wired') with active protopian builders, digital inventors, and live protopian communities, in the hope that a synergistic smelting will result.

 This page dives deeper into the concepts of post-utopian and protopian fiction.
 Post-utopian narratives often explore the messy aftermath of idealistic visions, embracing imperfection as a source of creativity.
 Protopian thought, inspired by thinkers like Kevin Kelly, celebrates small, tangible improvements that accumulate into profound change.